NeluniM/Images-to-pdf-converter/README.md

 ### Key Features

-1. **User-Friendly Interface**:
+1. **Simple GUI**:
-   - Built with `Tkinter` for labels, buttons, and file list preview.
+   - Built with `Tkinter` for intuitive buttons, labels, and file preview.

-2. **Image Handling**:
+2. **Robust Image Handling**:
-   - The `Pillow` library processes images efficiently and supports common formats.
+   - Utilizes `Pillow` for efficient image processing across common formats.

-3. **PDF Generation**:
+3. **Seamless PDF Creation**:
-   - `ReportLab` creates a PDF where each image fits an A4 page.
+   - Leverages `ReportLab` to generate PDFs with proper formatting and scaling.

 4. **Error Handling**:
-   - Alerts users about unsupported file formats or other issues to ensure smooth operation.
+   - Built-in alerts for unsupported formats or missing inputs for a smoother experience.

 ### File Structure